 Working on clients’ international deals can bring a host of unexpected challenges.
 Plan for success by anticipating the differences and building them into your deal timeline and workflow.
-Global Services Expert Bianca Erb discusses the importance of careful planning, respecting cultural differences, and working with an experienced team (on the ground) in multiple countries.
+CT Corporation's Global Services Expert discusses the importance of careful planning, respecting cultural differences, and working with an experienced team (on the ground) in multiple countries.

 CT expert insights: Best practices for attorneys conducting international transactions

 A corporate service provider can serve as your single point of contact to simplify a complex, multi-country deal.
 A large provider offers the advantages of global-local presence and can make your document requests a priority.